 Let us rewrite (\ref{bellman_u}) so that the $Q-$value on the right-hand side is evaluated at states with the same level as the left-hand side.
 To do so, apply (\ref{bellman_f}) repeatedly on $Q(s_{o,i,d})$ to get to $Q(s_{o,l,d})$, which leads to the following when $l\le N$:

 where $1_{o'^{1:i}=o^{1:i}}$ is one if $o'^{1:i}=o^{1:i}$ and zero otherwise.
 The term multiplied by $Q(s_{o',l,d})$ has an independent meaning, which will allow to make this equation more compact.
-Denote $P_{\beta,\pi}(s_{o',l,d}|s_{o,l,u})$ as the transition probability from $s_{o,l,u}$ to $s_{o',l,d}$, which is dependent on the termination functions $\beta$ and policies $\pi$.
-Hence, this probability solely depends on what the model and not the environment, and it is the probability of the algorithm executing downward at $o'^{1:l}$ at level $l+1$, after finishing its upward phase of execution (which started at level $l+1$) and coming down again to level $l+1$.
+Let $P_{\beta,\pi}(s_{o',l,d}|s_{o,l,u})$ be the transition probability from $s_{o,l,u}$ to $s_{o',l,d}$, which is dependent on the termination functions $\beta$ and policies $\pi$.
+Hence, this probability solely depends on the model and not the environment.
+It is the probability of the algorithm executing downward at $o'^{1:l}$ at level $l+1$, after finishing its upward phase of execution (which started at level $l+1$) and coming down again to level $l+1$.
 It is easy to see that this probability is the same multiplicative term in the equation above:

 One can generalize this to compute other useful transition probabilities $\forall l \le m \le N$:

 Using the above, equation (\ref{bellman_u2}) becomes: